George Murphy

 Historical significance

 Murphy was a song-and-dance leading man in many big-budget Hollywood musicals from 1930 to 1952.
-Senator from California, the first notable American actor to be elected to statewide office in California, predating Ronald Reagan and Arnold Schwarzenegger, who each served two terms as governor.
+Murphy served from 1965 to 1971 as U.S. Senator from California, the first notable American actor to be elected to statewide office in California, predating Ronald Reagan and Arnold Schwarzenegger, who each served two terms as governor.
 He is the only United States senator represented by a star on the Hollywood Walk of Fame.

 Murphy while serving as U.S. Senator.